 Normalization.
-We apply techniques of program normalization [4, 50] to resolve this uncertainty, as well as all others that possibly arise when the order of instruction execution depends on runtime information.
-We normalize all the instructions $I{wn}$ ( $I_r$ ) that meet the above conditions, so that they no longer can execute as last memory write (read).
-Program normalization refers to a set of established program transformations techniques designed to facilitate program analysis and automatic parallelization.
-Many compiler techniques [18] for multi-core processors, for example, include multiple program normalization passes.
+We apply techniques of program normalization [4, 51] to resolve this uncertainty, as well as all others that possibly arise when the order of instruction execution depends on run-time information.
+Program normalization refers to a set of established program transformations designed to facilitate program analysis and automatic parallelization.
+Many compilers [18] for multi-core processors, for example, include multiple normalization passes.

 To resolve the uncertainty in Fig. 6(a), we need to be in the position to persist the value of sum once we are sure the loop is over and before the state-save operation.
 Fig. 6(b) shows one way to achieve this.
 We add a dummy write consisting in a pair of LOAD and STORE instructions for variable sum after the loop.
-These instructions are inserted after code elimination steps and bear no impact on program semantics and, but fix where in the code the data for sum is final, regardless of the value of i and N. We add a similar instruction prior to the loop to fix where the first read operation for sum occurs.
-Different than before, we can make both STORE on line 8 and the LOAD on line 2 target non-volatile memory without unnecessary overhead.
+These instructions are inserted after code elimination steps and bear no impact on program semantics, but fix where in the code the data for sum is final, regardless of the value of i and N. We add a similar instruction prior to the loop to fix where the first read for sum occurs.
+We can now make both STORE on line 8 and the LOAD on line 2 target non-volatile memory without unnecessary overhead.
 All other operations now concern intermediate results that may be stored on volatile memory.
-As a result, i and N are effectively no longer in control of what is the $I{wn}$ ( $I{r1}$ ) write (read) instruction that the transformation in Sec.
+As a result, i and N are no longer in control of what is the I{wm} (I{r1}) write (read) instruction that the transformation in Sec.
 3.2 and Sec.
-3.3 would allocate to non-volatile memory.
+3.3 would consider.